 - Pancytopenia, a general decrease in all of these types of blood cells

 The FDA approved Endari in 2017 to treat SCD in people 5 years old and older.
 We do not yet know exactly how it works, but it is thought to neutralize oxidative stress which helps sickle cells become more flexible.
 This reduces the risk of blood cells getting trapped in blood vessels and blocking blood flow.3,10

 Endari reduces the number of acute pain crises and acute chest syndrome episodes.
 It also reduces hospitalizations and the amount of time spent in the hospital.
 This gives people a non-chemotherapeutic option.
 However, its powder form makes it more challenging to adhere to treatment than hydroxyurea tablets.11,12

 The FDA approved Oxbryta in 2021 to treat SCD in people 4 years old and older.
 It works by preventing sickle hemoglobin from sticking together inside red blood cells.
 This helps stop red blood cells from sickling.1,13

 Oxbryta improves anemia by increasing hemoglobin levels.
 It also lowers bilirubin levels and reticulocyte counts.
-These are additional signs that Oxybryta can treat complications of anemia.
-Like hydroxyurea, it is taken once daily as a tablet.13
+These are additional signs that Oxybryta can treat complications of anemia.13

 The FDA approved Adakveo in 2019 to treat SCD in people 16 years old and older.
 It contains an antibody that blocks a protein in blood vessels and platelets that make them more sticky.
 The protein, P-selectin, can cause clots to form between blood vessel walls, platelets, red blood cells, and white blood cells, blocking blood flow.1,14

 Adakveo reduces the number of acute episodes that lead to a hospital visit.
 It also slightly reduces the length of hospital stays.
 People usually receive treatment by IV infusion once a month.14